yingqi0607/tp/docs/UserGuide.md

 ### 3.1.1.
 Viewing help : `help`
 If you cannot recall the command you need, you can enter the help command in any panel.
-You will be switched to help tab and a help window will pop out with a link to this User Guide.
+TR4CKER will switch to help tab and a help window will pop out with a link to this User Guide.

 ![help message](images/helpMessage.png)